Ruanda-Urundi: League of Nations mandate, 1922–1946

 To implement their vision, the Belgians extended and consolidated a power structure based on indigenous institutions.
 In practice, they developed a Tutsi ruling class to formally control a mostly Hutu population, through the system of chiefs and sub-chiefs under the overall rule of the two Mwami.
 Belgian administrators were influenced by the so-called Hamitic hypothesis which suggested that the Tutsi were partially descended from a Semitic people and were therefore inherently superior to the Hutu who were seen as purely African.
 In this context, the Belgian administration preferred to rule through purely Tutsi authorities therefore further stratifying the society on ethnic lines.
 Hutu anger at the Tutsi domination was largely focused on the Tutsi elite rather than the distant colonial power.
 Musinga was deposed by the administration as mwami of Ruanda in November 1931 after being accused of disloyalty.
 He was replaced by his son Mutara III Rudahigwa.

 Although promising the League it would promote education, Belgium left the task to subsidised Catholic missions and mostly unsubsidised Protestant missions.
 Catholicism expanded rapidly through the Rwandan population in consequence.
-An elite secondary school, the Groupe Scolaire d'Astrida was established in 1929 but as late as 1961, shortly before independence arrived, fewer than 100 Africans had been educated beyond the secondary level.The policy was one of low-cost paternalism, as explained by Belgium's special representative to the Trusteeship Council: "The real work is to change the African in his essence, to transform his soul, [and] to do that one must love him and enjoy having daily contact with him.
-He must be cured of his thoughtlessness, he must accustom himself to living in society, he must overcome his inertia."
+An elite secondary school, the Groupe Scolaire d'Astrida, was established in 1929.
+As late as 1961, fewer than 100 people from Ruanda-Urundi had been educated beyond the secondary level.